hpc2n/gpu-course/hands-ons/1.basics/3.memory/README.md

 ## Objectives

- - Learn how to modify CUDA kernels.
+ - Learn how to modify HIP kernels.
  - Learn how to allocate memory.
  - Learn how to move data from the host memory to the global memory and back.
  - Learn how to record runtime.

 ## Instructions

- 1. Carefully read through the `ax.cu` file.
+ 1. Carefully read through the `ax.cpp` file.
 Make sure that you have an idea of what each line of code does.

  2. The program requires a single argument.
 Compile and run the program:

     ```
-    $ nvcc -o ax ax.cu
+    $ nvcc -o ax ax.cpp --x cu
     $ srun ... ./ax 10000
     Residual = 0.000000e+00
     ```